smulube/pachube_boris_bike/README.md

     :api_key: 2p-F63EXRgRNovHPV9IoBIWtqlalof-EBy9GdTioveE
     :api_url: http://api.pachube.com/v2/feeds

+(The above is not a real api key, but they should look something like that).

 ## Running the script

 Once the config file has been properly configured, then you should be able to run